There’s a lot of hype around millennials, especially when it comes to money.

 At age 20, only 6% of millennials were married.
 Among the silent generation, 35% were married by 20.

-And not only are millennials waiting longer to get married; overall marriage rates remain lower than previous generations.
+And not only are millennials waiting longer to get married, but overall marriage rates remain lower than in previous generations.
 That said, millennials’ marriage rate appears poised to overtake Generation X.

 Once again, it’s a story best told visually: